KavinJey/isItUp/README.md

 With isItUp you can seamlessly add your websites and get live data as to whether they are up or not.
 You can:
 - See if your clients are getting service
-- Displays a picture of the website in current form if webserver is healthy
+- Displays a picture of the website in current form if web server is healthy
 - See if the website is up
 - Track as many websites as you'd like